 Take a look in a classroom or an Occupational Therapist’s clinic.
 You might see a few interesting occupational therapy seat cushions that are used to support sensory and regulation needs.

-There are bright blue disk cushions, wedges of different sizes, and even giant therapy balls, wiggle stools, and even sensory chairs.
+There are bright blue disk cushions, wedges (affiliate link) of different sizes, and even giant therapy balls (affiliate link), wiggle stools, and even sensory chairs.
 All of these sensory seating ideas are perfect for vestibular input during sitting.

 Each of these occupational therapy cushions are designed to promote movement and wiggling to allow for improved attention and needed sensory input.